esx-framework/esx-docs.github.io/docs/legacy/installation.md

 - Extract the `[esx]` and `[esx_addons]` folders
 - Place Them into the `Resouces` folder in your server.
 - Go into the `[SQL]` Folder
-- Import `base.sql` in your database
-- Import `addons.sql` in your database
+- Import `legacy.sql` in your database

 - Make Sure you are **NOT** Using any of these resources:
   - `essentialmode`